 The phonon Lagrangian, in the absence of dispersion, is purely local and is simply given by:

-where $\Omega_0$ is the bare tranverse optical (TO) mode frequency, and $\lambda$ is the phonon-phonon interaction strength.
-Due to symmetry, these are the only terms allowed at ${\bf q} = 0$ up to quartic order and second order in time-derivatives.
+where $\Omega_0$ is the bare TO mode frequency, and $\lambda$ is the phonon-phonon interaction strength.
+Due to symmetry, these are the only local terms allowed at up to quartic order and second order in time-derivatives.

 Finally, we have the dipole-coupling between the phonons and the electric field.
 The phonon displacement field $\bf Q$ generates a polarization which then couples to $\bf E$, via